WeCanCodeIT/columbus-2017-fall/slides-and-projects.md

-This page has been developed to highlight all slide decks and projects that you have been assigned during the course
+This page has been developed to highlight many of the slide decks and projects that you have been assigned during the course

 ## Week 1
 ### Slides